How are laws changing for asylum seekers?

 • CHNV: On May 30, 2025, the Supreme Court said the government can end CHNV parole early.
 You may receive a notice terminating your parole status and work permit by email or in your online USCIS account.
 However, immigrants are continuing to fight the lawsuit.
 Learn more.

 • OAW, U4U, and Family Reunification: If you have parole through OAW, U4U, or Family Reunification, your parole is still valid until the expiration date.
 However, it is possible that the government may try to end these programs early in the future.
-Also, in April 2025, the U.S. government sent notices by mistake to some immigrants with U4U and OAW parole, saying that their parole was ending.
-The government has said this was a mistake – your parole remains valid until the expiration date.

 • Submitting new applications: If you have parole and you do not already have another pending immigration application, you may want to consider applying before your parole ends, if you are eligible.
 Some people with parole could be eligible for asylum or other types of immigration status.
 However, this can be a complicated decision that depends on your specific circumstances.
 Every time you complete a new application, you are providing updated information to the government that they may not have already.